TylerTemp/SaintsField/Docs~/README.md

 *   `bool objectSearch = true`: should it search inside a `ScriptableObject` target?
 Useful if you have a gaint `ScriptableObject` (like `Timeline`) but you only want to search the name
 *   `string keyWidth = null`: key column width.
 Can be percent like "20%", or pixel like "50" (or "50px"). `null` for auto width.
 *   `string valueWidth = null`: value column width.
 Can be percent like "20%", or pixel like "50" (or "50px"). `null` for auto width.
+*   `string extraSearch = null`: allow an custom callback search which can search alone, or search with default search functions

 ```csharp
 using SaintsField;